hectorgabucio/blog/content/post/grpc-keepalive-with-nginx-proxy/how-to-grpc-keepalive-with-nginx-proxy.md

    - Terminates the connection if no pings are received within the expected interval

 This bidirectional ping mechanism ensures both sides can detect connection issues and take appropriate action.

+It is really simple to mantain and it works great, nginx will forward those messages since are just gRPC messages.

 ## Best Practices